-Due to the COVID-19 pandemic and construction, the tour is currently closed until the 2021 season.
+Due to the COVID-19 pandemic and construction, the tour is currently closed until mid-June 2021.
 We apologize for the inconvenience and are anxious to get this up and running again!

 The Mount Rushmore Self-Guided Tour: Living Memorial is a recorded, multimedia guide at Mount Rushmore National Memorial incorporating narration, music, interviews, sound effects, photos, video and historic recordings of Gutzon Borglum, Lincoln Borglum, American Indians and workers.

 Not only will you be able to hear the inspiring story about how and why Mount Rushmore was carved, but you will also be able to see photos and video that complement the information being heard and read on the screen.

 - Winner of the 2007 Association of Partners for Public Lands Audio Tour Award